norlab-ulaval/libnabo/README.md

 For example if you have both python 2.7 and 3.5 installed, you could ask cmake to generate python 3 bindings by using the following command.

     cmake -DPYTHON_VERSION_MAJOR=3 -DPYTHON_VERSION_MINOR=5 ..

+On debian-based distributions you may also need the `-DPYTHON_DEB_INSTALL_TARGET` option enabled.

 Unit testing
 ============